Honoring Dr. Martin Luther King, Jr.

 An annual federal holiday since 1986, Martin Luther King, Jr. Day celebrates the civil rights leader who was instrumental in the Civil Rights Movement and challenging racial injustice.
-Though traveling may be difficult at the moment, there are still several ways to learn from afar—today and every day—about Dr. King and his messages.
+Through both travel and online resources, there are still several ways to learn —today and every day—about Dr. King and his messages.

 Before we dive in, reflect on the meaning of the holiday, as written by Coretta Scott King in 1983 for The Washington Post:

 "The holiday must be substantive as well as symbolic.
 It must be more than a day of celebration ...
 Let this holiday be a day of reflection, a day of teaching nonviolent philosophy and strategy, a day of getting involved in nonviolent action for social and economic progress."

 Visit some destinations below (virtually or in person), which were integral to Dr. King's life and legacy, in addition to monuments dedicated to him on the U.S. Civil Rights Trail.

 Dr. King was born on January 15, 1929 at 501 Auburn Avenue in Atlanta and would go on to spend his first 12 years there.
 The home stayed in the family and after his assassination on April 4, 1968, it was restored as a historic museum which usually offers free National Park Service ranger-led tours, though the pandemic has halted those for the time being.

 Ebenezer Baptist Church is synonymous with Dr. King.
 It's the place where he was baptized, ordained and served as co-pastor with his father until 1968.